webdjoe/pyshopify/README.md

 4. Configuration dictionary with 'shopify', 'sql' and/or 'csv' keys as the ini file is structured.

 ### Default Configuration

+**Note** Schema is based on the MS SQL Server construct, not MySQL.
+MySQL does not have schemas in the same sense as MSSQL, therefore it will have no impact if defined for a MySQL database.

 This is the default configuration automatically passed to `ShopifyApp` instance.